IMPORTANT

 Required documents for the student

 2. Photograph.
-A recent, passport-size, color photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the applicant’s face.
+Glued to the application form.
+A recent color photo-paper picture, passport-size, taken against a white background, facing forward, without a dark or reflective glasses, or any garments concealing the oval of the face.

 The applicant should provide an original and copy of the document proving: